Testing The REST APIs With Swagger

-Swagger UI is an open source tool which generates a web page.
+Swagger UI is an open-source tool that generates a web page.
 This web page documents the Restful APIs generated by Swagger specification.
 This UI presentation of APIs is user friendly, easy to understand with all the complexity of business logic kept behind the screen.
-This is a great tool for developers, testers and end consumers, to understand the end points.
+This is a great tool for developers, testers and end consumers, to understand the endpoints.
 It also allows you to manually test these APIs from this web page.
 Please see below the sample screenshot of how the UI looks.

 The Swagger UI is automatically generated from any API defined in the Swagger specification, and can be viewed within a browser.
 Swagger UI can be used as is provided by Swagger.
 Or we can make changes as per the needs and make our own build.

 In previous parts of this blog, you learned how to use Swagger in an existing project.
 To add Swagger UI into our project, you need to add one more dependency (if not already added) in pom.xml file.

 Swagger UI provides a rich user-friendly interface with all the details of API.
 These details include the request parameters with its type (path, query, body, etc.), its data type (string, array[string], HttpSession, schema of body type parameter, etc.) and whether it’s a mandatory parameter or not.
 These details also include the response type (application/json, etc.) and schema of response body.

 Since we have already configured the Swagger UI into our project, let’s go to the below URL and have a look.

 If you have configured the pathMapping in Swagger config, then you need to include it as well in the above URL.

 In the UI, we can see all the controllers listed.